 1. You should know that...
 The First Fleet didn't actually arrive on the 26 January

 The First Fleet, the group of ships which left England to create a penal colony abroad, actually arrived in Botany Bay somewhere between the 18th and 20th of January 1788.

 However, settlers decided to relocate on the 25th of January in the hope of finding a more suitable area to construct their colony.
 They travelled to Sydney Cove and the next morning, on the 26th, Sir Arthur Phillip and a small entourage of marines and officers claimed the land in the name of King George III.

 2. You should know that...
 The first sanctioned marriage between an Aboriginal person and a convict occurred on the 26 January 1824

 This union was performed on the 26th only by coincidence and has nothing to do with 'Australia Day' as we recognise it.
 However, Maria Lock is a historical figure in Australia and it's Aboriginal history.

 In 1814, Maria was the first Aboriginal child to be admitted to the Native Institution in Parramatta, where it is believed that in 1819, at the age of 14, she topped the school examination ahead of twenty other children from the Native Institution and around 100 European students.

 In 1831, Maria petitioned Governor Darling for her brother's land grant in Blacktown and received 40 acres (which were put in Robert's name).
 She received a further 40 acres in Liverpool in 1833, and eventually received Colebee's 30 acres in 1843.

 When she passed away in 1878 her lands were left to her nine surviving children and they were occupied by her descendants until around 1920, when the freehold land was considered to be an Aboriginal reserve.
 It was later revoked by the Aborigines Protection Board.

 3. You should know...
 What Henry Parkes said about the 1888 Centenary celebrations

-At the centre of his plans was to officially open the Centennial Parklands and dedicate 'a public open space for the enjoyment of the people of NSW' - Aboriginal people were excluded, however.
+At the centre of his plans was to officially open the Centennial Parklands and dedicate 'a public open space for the enjoyment of the people of NSW'.
+Aboriginal people were banned from this public event.